 Another reason why guitar players gravitate to Marshall is they always release new products.
 This is definitely the case with the Marshall Origin Amp Series.
 Released in 2018, Marshall aimed to bring things back to the earlier days with vintage-style heads and combos.

 How does the Marshall Origin line compare to their other products as well as competitors?
-Here, we weigh out the pros and cons to determine if the Origin line is right for you.
+In this Marshall Origin Review, we weigh out the pros and cons to determine if the Origin Amplifier line is right for you.